naninovel/docs/docs/en/guide/backgrounds.md

 The layered backgrounds are very similar to [layered characters](/guide/characters#layered-characters); consult the documentation for more info on how to set up and control them via scenario scripts.

-Don't forget that primary parameter in [@back] command is expecting appearance and transition type (not ID and appearance as with [@char] command), so specify layer composition expressions in the following way:
+Don't forget that the primary parameter in [@back] command is expecting appearance and transition type (not ID and appearance as with [@char] command), so specify layer composition expressions in the following way:

 ```nani
 ; Given "LayeredForest" background actor